Towards Head Computed Tomography Image Reconstruction Standardization with Deep Learning Assisted Automatic Detection: Introduction

 \section{Introduction}

 Three-dimensional (3D) reconstruction of computed tomography images has become an indispensable instrument in a broad spectrum of clinical tasks, particularly over the last few years\cite{bb1}\cite{bb3}\cite{bb4}.
 Specifically, head CT scans hold a pivotal role, revealing key details about structures such as the brain, skull, sinuses, and various soft tissues.
 This provides crucial insights instrumental in diagnosing and treatments for a wide range of conditions, from traumas and tumors to strokes and sinusitis\cite{bb5}\cite{bb6}.
 However, manual interpretation of these scans often proves time-consuming and error-prone.
+Historically, this process has been fraught with potential pitfalls due to human error and variability in diagnostic interpretation.
 This is primarily attributed to the intricate details and subtle variations that can signify different pathological conditions\cite{bb7}\cite{bb8}.

 Employing computer 3D reconstruction software is possible to transform a sequence of CT axial images into a comprehensive three-dimensional model.
 This process transforms the series of two-dimensional scans into an intuitive representation of the spatial relationships among tissue structures.
+It's a transformative leap from the conventional methods but isn't devoid of challenges.
 The outcome facilitates precise surgical planning and patient-specific treatment strategies, a significant enhancement in medical procedures.
 The current quality control standards for head CT images take the orbitomeatal line as the baseline for scans.
 This line is drawn from the center of the external auditory canal (EAC) to the outer canthus of the ipsilateral eye\cite{bb9}.